 If we now shim one weight up just 1/2-inch so that its pendulum swings slightly faster than the other pendulum things get interesting very quickly.

 What's happening is that because the pendulums have different periods they oscillate in and out of phase as the faster one first pulls away from the slower then catches up to it again.
 It's like a faster race car getting more and more ahead of a slower car until it eventually catches up from behind and laps it.
 The complexity of the images increases rapidly with remarkably small changes in the shim height.
 The next harmonograph image has the shim increased from 0.5 inches to 0.67 inches:

 Here's what it looks like with a 1-inch shim:

 The difference in the periods of the two pendulums in all of the examples above is very small.
 Unshimmed the pendulums oscillate on my harmonograph at 1.6 seconds per cycle.
 A 1/2-inch shim reduces this by only 0.01 seconds.

-By removing the shims so both arm pendulums are back to making circles, we can make things even more interesting by releasing the drawing platform arm and starting it moving back and forth (1-dimensionally.)
+We can make things even more interesting by releasing the drawing platform arm and starting it moving back and forth (1-dimensionally.)